Skip to content

 #Vudu (Free with Ads section)

 Vudu is best known as a transactional rent-and-buy service, but the “Free with Ads” tab inside the app has grown into a respectable free library.
-We tested Vudu on a Roku Ultra and a web browser.
-Free titles streamed at up to 1080p, with periodic ad pods during the films we sampled.
+On Roku and in a web browser, free titles stream at up to 1080p, with periodic ad pods during playback.

 Vudu’s free section pairs well with paid rentals if you occasionally want a current release that ad-supported services don’t yet carry.
 It also stays useful as a backup if you’ve already worked through Tubi’s catalog.
-For other free streaming options to compare against this list, we keep a running comparison in our GoMovies alternatives roundup and the MoviesJoy alternatives guide.
+For other free streaming options to compare against this list, see our GoMovies alternatives roundup and the MoviesJoy alternatives guide.

 Pros: Free section runs at up to 1080p, sits next to paid rentals if you want flexibility.
 Cons: Smaller free catalog than Tubi or Pluto TV, US-only.